How to Remove Leeches From Your Pond Without Chemicals

 A Simple and Natural Solution

-Not everyone is confident in natural treatments for a start, but this is one that worked for me.
+Not everyone is confident in natural treatments for a start, but this is one that worked for me: I set a leech trap to collect and remove the leeches from my pond.
 It is all about caring for your fish in a more natural way.
-You can control a leech problem using natural methods!
+You can control a leech problem using this natural method!

 How to Make a Leech Trap